Punjabi diaspora: United States

 The earliest South Asian immigrants to the United States were Punjabis, who mostly immigrated to the West Coast, particularly California.
 Half of Pakistani Americans are Punjabis.
 85% of the early Indian immigrants to the US were Sikhs, although they were incorrectly branded by White Americans as "Hindus".
 90% of Indians who settled in the Central Valley of California were Punjabi Sikhs.
+The first Asian American and member of a non-Abrahamic faith elected to the US Congress was Dalip Singh Saund, a Punjabi Sikh.